 - US Mail: Greenwood Sanitation | PO Box 1206 | Indianapolis IN 46206

-- Drop Box: Located at the City Building in the front parking lot (checks only)
+- Drop Box: Located at the City Center Building next to the front door (no cash please)

 Greenwood Sanitation Electronic Billing Statements